NolanChan/100DaysOfCode/README.md

 _Takeaway_: Rails JS debugging is like any other type of JS debugging in Chrome Dev tools.

 _Link(s) to work_: [#330 on Lale](https://github.com/lale-help/lale-help/pull/455)

+####Day 15: January 24th, 2017
+_Today's Progress_: Working through a Machine Learning example referred to by Jorge Ferrer in his ML presentation.
+Currently working through a Neural Nets example using Python and Spark.

+_Takeaway_: Machine Learning is pretty crazy, but there's a lot of tools that make it suprisingly accessible.

+_Link(s) to work_: [Neural Nets example](https://hub.docker.com/r/mdelapenya/spark-2-ml/)

+####Day 16: January 26th, 2017
+_Today's Progress_: Worked through exercises #14-16, more practice

+_Takeaway_: Interesting article on Nautil.us, "How I Rewired My Brain to Become Fluent at Math."
+Takeaway is that a deep understanding cannot be divorced from constant practice to gain mastery over a subject.

+_Link(s) to work_: [Problem #14 of the Scala 99](http://aperiodic.net/phil/scala/s-99/#p14)

+####Day 16: January 28th, 2017
+_Today's Progress_: Worked on the tail recursive + functional solution of #16

+_Takeaway_:

+_Link(s) to work_: [Problem #16 of the Scala 99](http://aperiodic.net/phil/scala/s-99/#p16)